joeydlee95/Home-Away-From-Home/README.md

 # Let's Go Somewhere

 ## Introduction
-This is a single page application utilizing Google Map APIs.
-It features a map of Seattle, and a few locations.
+This is an application utilizing Google Map APIs and Foursquare API of tourist places to go in Seattle.

 Some of the functionalities include:
-- View or hide these locations.
+- View or hide these locations/markers.
--
+- View infowindows by clicking markers on the map.

 ## Features
 Clicking a location
-  * Opens a window/panel easy to view
-  * Contains name of the place, pictures that you can scroll through, and addition website for more data.
+  * Opens an infowindow with data retrieved through AJAX calls with the Foursquare API.
+It contains information such as the location, phone number, website, and a photo of the place.

 ## How to run